Salabat Jung

+Salabat Jung, born as Mir Sa'id Muhammad Khan Siddiqi Bayafandi on 24 November 1718, was the fourth Nizam of Hyderabad State.
+He was the third son of Asaf Jah I.

 During the Second Carnatic War he was a prisoner, first in Nasir Jung's camp and later in Muzaffar Jung's camp.
-After Muzaffar Jung (his nephew) was killed by the Afghans on 13 February 1751, Mir Sa'id Muhammad Khan was proclaimed as the new Nizam near Lakkireddipalli Pass, by the French under De Bussy with the title Asaf-ad-Daulah, Nawab Said Muhammad Khan Bahadur, Salabat Jung, Zafar Jung, Nawab Subahdar of the Deccan.
+After Muzaffar Jung (his nephew) was killed by the Afghans on 13 February 1751, Mir Sa'id Muhammad Khan was proclaimed as the new Nizam near Lakkireddipalli Pass, by the French under Marquis de Bussy with the title Asaf-ad-Daulah, Nawab Said Muhammad Khan Bahadur, Salabat Jung, Zafar Jung, Nawab Subahdar of the Deccan.
 He was promoted to the title of Amir-ul-Mamalik by the Emperor Alamgir II.
 He was the ruler of the Hyderabad State in India from 1751 until 1762.

 The Khilwath Palace of Hyderabad was built under his direction.

 Alliance with the French

-Salabat Jung agreed to retain the French in the Deccan restoring previous rights and privileges.
-He gave the title of Saif-ud-daula Umdat-ul-Mulk to De Bussy and wrote to the Mughal Emperor Alamgir II for ratification, the Mughal Emperor agreed to their decision and granted De Bussy a title "Mansabdar of 7000" and appointed Hyder Jung as the "Vakil" (attorney) representing the French within the Mughal Empire.
+Salabat Jung agreed to retain the French in the Deccan, restoring their previous rights and privileges.
+He gave the title of Saif-ud-daula Umdat-ul-Mulk to de Bussy and wrote to the Mughal Emperor Alamgir II for ratification, the Mughal Emperor agreed to the decision and granted de Bussy the title of "Mansabdar of 7000" and appointed Hyder Jung as the "Vakil" (attorney) representing the French in the Mughal Empire.

 This new alliance with the French had greatly contributed to the advancement of Salabat Jung's forces, in the year 1756 Salabat Jung utilised heavy muskets known as Catyocks, which were attached to the ground, it was known to have fired more rapidly than a cannon.
-These new weapons would completely reverse fortunes of the Maratha rebels.

 Conflict with Marathas

 In March 1751, Salabat Jung gave the French the villages of Nizampatnam and Alamanava in the Krishna district, Kondavid, Narsapur in the Godavary district, together with Yanaon and Mahfuzbandar.
 The extirpation of the conspirators against Muzaffar Jung was only the prelude to a more serious contest that threatened his successor to the Nizamat of Hyderabad Deccan, Salabat Jung.
 He had scarcely crossed the River Krishna when he was met by 25,000 Marathas under the personal command of their Peshwa, Balaji Baji Rao.
-This prince had entered into a league with Ghazi ud-Din Khan Feroze Jung II the elder brother of Salabat Jung; had levied a contribution of Rs.
+The Peshwa had entered into a league with Ghazi ud-Din Khan Feroze Jung II, the elder brother of Salabat Jung; had levied a contribution of Rs.
 150,000 from Aurangabad, the chief authority of which place was secretly disposed to Ghazi ud-Din Khan Feroze Jung II and now appeared as the ally of the "lawful" Nizam and as the precursor of his appearance in the territories of his father.
 The Maratha army however disappeared as suddenly as it had presented itself.
 The invasion of the Deccan by Damaji Rao Gaekwad from Gujarat had forced the Peshwa to retreat.